hyperopt/hyperopt-convnet/README.md

    `python setup.py install`

-   Consider installing this within your user account (`--user`) or within a virtualenv to avoid installing this package system-wide, and requiring root privileges.
+   Consider installing this within your user account (`--user`) or within a virtualenv to avoid installing this package system-wide, and to avoid needing root privileges.

 # Testing